MaxITService/OneClickPrompts/code-notes.md

 ### `floating-panel-ui-interaction.js`

 - **Purpose:** Contains UI interaction and state management methods for the floating panel.
-- **Role:** Handles toggling panel visibility, moving buttons between containers, updating the panel appearance from settings, restoring state, and refreshing buttons.
-Key functions:
+- **Role:** Handles toggling panel visibility and updating the panel appearance from settings.
+The old "hide and clone" mechanism has been completely replaced.
+- **Key functions:**
-  - `togglePanel()`: An `async` function that toggles the floating panel's visibility.
-It handles the initial asynchronous creation of the panel via `createFloatingPanel` on the first click.
+  - `togglePanel()`: An `async` function that toggles the floating panel's visibility using a **"destroy and re-create"** mechanism.
+When toggled ON, it destroys the inline buttons and re-creates them inside the panel.
+When toggled OFF, it does the reverse.
-  - `moveButtonsToPanel()`: Moves buttons from the original container to the panel.
   - `updatePanelFromSettings()`: Updates the panel’s dynamic styles (like position, size, and opacity).
-  - `restorePanelState()`: Restores the panel visibility based on saved settings.
-  - `refreshButtonsInPanel()`: Refreshes the buttons displayed in the panel after a profile switch.
-- **Dependencies:** `floating-panel.js`, `floating-panel-ui-creation.js`.

 ### `floating-panel-ui-queue.js`